SELECTED COMMUNITY-ENGAGED PROJECTS & PARTNERSHIPS

 SHOTGUN GRIOT Podcast and Event Series (ongoing)

-A podcast and event series based in New Orleans, Louisiana, bringing listeners into the interior lives of the talented creatives who shape the culture of the city.
-Beyond the podcast, Shotgun Griot hosts exclusive events and gatherings that create opportunities for local creative professionals to share their work, reflect with their communities, and engage in meaningful dialogue about the ever-evolving landscape of their crafts.
+A podcast and event series based in New Orleans, Louisiana, bringing listeners into the interior lives of the talented creatives who shape the culture of the city through interviews and artist talks.

 -

-A series of workshops, facilitated virtually and in local gardens, designed to inform and strengthen our connections to the natural world and to each other.
-Each workshop offers information on the ways that crystals form and plants grow, offering strategies for interdependent community and personal growth.
+An ongoing series of workshops, facilitated virtually and in local gardens, designed to inform and strengthen our connections to the natural world and to each other through Black American spiritual and creative traditions.

 -

-COMMUNITY SCHOLARS PROGRAM, Louisiana Clinical and Translational Science Center (LACaTS) with Xavier University College of Pharmacy
+COMMUNITY SCHOLARS PROGRAM, Louisiana Clinical and Translational Science Center (LACaTS) with Xavier University, College of Pharmacy (2016 - 2017)

 Developed and managed the inaugural cohort of the LACaTS Community Scholars Program, with the goal of facilitating and increasing the capacity of community-academic partnerships to conduct community engaged research, ensuring mutual ownership of the processes and products.
 The program aligns academic research and community priorities, creating actionable outcomes.